telerik/xaml-docs/controls/radchartview/getting-started/introduction.md

 	Me.LayoutRoot.Children.Add(chart)
 {{endregion}}

-In order to use the chartview components in code you will need to add the required *using* directives that point to the Telerik namespaces.
+In order to use the chartview components in code, you will need to add the required *using* directives that point to the Telerik namespaces.

 #### __[C#] Example 5: Required usings for the chartview components__
 {{region radchart-introduction_5}}